Latest Updates from the Executive Director on the 2020-2021 School Year.

-This document is our first release of what you can expect the reopening of Trinity’s school to look like for your child(ren) in accordance with the guidelines, Ready Schools, Safe Learners v 1.5.8, from the Oregon Department of Education (ODE).
+This document is a constantly evolving plan of what Trinity’s school is to look like for your child(ren) in accordance with the latest guidelines from State authorities and Ready Schools, Safe Learners v 3.0.1, from the Oregon Department of Education (ODE).
 Non-public schools must comply with sections 1-3.

 To be able to meet these principles and abide by the ODE guidelines the Trinity community has made significant investments in our learning experience, not only for today but for the foreseeable future.
 These investments will help us continue to grow and improve our program and include but are not limited to, materials, infrastructure, and personnel.